mwweinberg/bikeshare/readme.txt

 light-true.py - you can pick the light display at the prompt.
 However, there is no way to change it once it has been picked.
 Question asked here: http://stackoverflow.com/questions/38422701/interrupt-while-loop-with-user-input-controlling-neopixels-via-arduino-and-pyth

 neopixeltestlayout.fzz is the fritzing diagram of the 2 neopixel/arduino test setup

+bikeshare_serial.py send the bikeshare stations to the arduino via serial command

+bikeshare_serial_responder is the arduino program that receives the command, parses it, and lights up neopixels accordingly